-- Employers should include nurse input when designing work schedules and implement a "regular and predictable schedule" that allows nurses to plan for work and personal obligations. - Nurses should work no more than 40 hours in a seven-day period and limit work shifts to 12 hours in a 24-hour period, including on-call hours worked. - Employers should stop using mandatory overtime as a "staffing solution." - Employers should encourage "frequent, uninterrupted rest breaks during work shifts."
+- Employers should include nurse input when designing work schedules and implement a "regular and predictable schedule" that allows nurses to plan for work and personal obligations. - Nurses should work no more than 40 hours in a seven-day period and limit work shifts to 12 hours in a 24-hour period, including on-call hours worked. - Employers should stop using mandatory overtime as a "staffing solution." - Employers should encourage "frequent, uninterrupted rest breaks during work shifts." - Employers should adopt official policy that gives RNs the "right to accept or reject a work assignment" to prevent risks from fatigue.
+The policy should be clear that rejecting an assignment under these conditions is not patient abandonment and that RNs will not be retaliated against or face negative consequences for rejecting such an assignment.

-- Employers should adopt official policy that gives RNs the "right to accept or reject a work assignment" to prevent risks from fatigue.
-The policy should be clear that rejecting an assignment under these conditions is not patient abandonment and that RNs will not be retaliated against or face negative consequences for rejecting such an assignment. - Employers should encourage nurses to be proactive about managing their health and rest, including getting seven to nine hours of sleep per day; managing stress effectively; developing healthy nutrition and exercise habits; and using naps according to employer policy.
+Employers should encourage nurses to be proactive about managing their health and rest, including getting seven to nine hours of sleep per day; managing stress effectively; developing healthy nutrition and exercise habits; and using naps according to employer policy.

-These recommendations echo those developed by the Joint Commission and specialty nurse associations [128; 132; 146; 147].
-The ANA also opposes mandatory overtime [145].
-Fourteen states have laws restricting mandatory overtime, and two have regulations [145].
+These recommendations echo those developed by the Joint Commission and specialty nurse associations [85; 86; 87; 125; 117].
+As of March 2024, 18 states had enacted laws or regulations restricting mandatory overtime for nurses [85].

 Institutions should also consider implementing innovative measures to ensure that nurses take breaks and meal periods.
-Some interventions that have been successful are encouraging going outside for breaks, setting longer meal periods, adding shorter shifts to cover meal periods, a buddy system for breaks, tuning off cell phones and pagers during breaks, nurse managers' coverage of breaks, and monitoring and documentation of breaks to ensure they are taken [154; 160].
+Some interventions that have been successful are encouraging going outside for breaks, setting longer meal periods, adding shorter shifts to cover meal periods, a buddy system for breaks, tuning off cell phones and pagers during breaks, nurse managers' coverage of breaks, and monitoring and documentation of breaks to ensure they are taken [88; 102].

-Enhance Nurse Autonomy and Control
+Enhance Nurse Autonomy

 Administration and nursing managers can help increase job satisfaction and nurse retention by implementing strategies to enhance nurse autonomy and control.
-These strategies should be based on setting clear expectations and supporting measures to increase the knowledge and expertise of nurses [161].
+These strategies should be based on setting clear expectations and supporting measures to increase the knowledge and expertise of nurses [89].
 Nurses should be involved in participative decision making, especially as it relates to their practice.
+Fostering independence and autonomy can be accomplished through clear and open communication, collaboration, seeking opinions from a nursing team, providing decision-making opportunities, and encouraging professional development through education and training [89].